bufbuild-ru/docs/docs/reference/workspaces/index.md

 ## Multiple-module operations

-If the [input](../inputs/) for a `buf` command is a directory containing a `buf.work.yaml` file, the command acts upon all of the modules defined in the `buf.work.yaml`.For example, suppose that we update both the `paymentapis` and `petapis` directories with some `lint` failures, such as using a camel case field name.
+If the [input](../inputs/) for a `buf` command is a directory containing a `buf.work.yaml` file, the command acts upon all of the modules defined in the `buf.work.yaml`.

+For example, suppose that we update both the `paymentapis` and `petapis` directories with some `lint` failures, such as using a camel case field name.
 We can easily lint all of the modules defined in a `buf.work.yaml` with a single command:

 ```console
 $ ls